saysimple0828/decosk/README.md

 play-helloworld share many apps that developed by many stacks like Next.js, Django, FastAPI, SpringBoot... etc.
 Every repository's owner is dlake82.
 So you can use every repository for your project!
+Every repository is public and play-helloworld's submodule.
+If you want to find other repository, just click in play-hellworld's link in code.
 For a better world.

 # Functional Specification